 Colors and texts

 As with designing websites, mobile apps, or other graphical interfaces, the same rules and principles apply to augmented reality.
 Each color has a different meaning, users have certain colors associated with well-known actions.
 For example, the red button evokes a warning, an error message, a negative action, or a stop.
-The green button, on the other hand, stands for successfully completed task or a positive action.
+The green button, on the other hand, stands for a successfully completed task or positive action.
 Color psychology works in the same way also in augmented reality.

 Text and graphic objects must have a certain contrast to be easily readable.
-Individual elements are placed as an enhancement of reality (e.g., camera view on smartphone), therefore you have to test the graphic elements on different backgrounds.
+Individual elements are placed as an enhancement of reality (e.g., camera view on the smartphone), therefore you have to test the graphic elements on different backgrounds.
 Sometimes you just need to use the right text size and contrast, other times, the use of semi-transparent surfaces placed under important information can help with readability.

 Keep the well-known interactions

 Designing augmented reality is a fairly new discipline.
 Too many new interactions and unusual graphical interfaces could hurt the product.
 We recommend that you primarily follow the standard ways of interactions.
 You certainly do not want to discourage your users.
 Make sure buttons look like buttons and use familiar interactions.
-Users will feel comfortable using your design of interface.
+Users will feel comfortable using your design of the interface.